ryokr/MeowApp/README.md

 ## Hosting

-> This bot can be hosted anywhere that supports Node.js
+> This bot can be hosted anywhere that supports `Node.js`.
+Make sure to include `FFMPEG`.

 ## Support